jvegax/rn-tailor-hub/README.md

 # Tailor Restaurants

-**Tailor Restaurants** is a React Native CLI application designed for viewing, adding, editing, and deleting restaurants.
-The app interacts with a provided backend API to manage restaurant data and includes user authentication, restaurant listings, detailed views, and a favorites feature.
+**Tailor Restaurants** is a React Native app created using rn CLI.

+Tailor Restaurants is a React Native application developed using React Native CLI.
+This app allows users to seamlessly view, add, edit, and delete restaurants, as well as create and delete reviews.
+Additionally, users can interact with an integrated map screen, where tapping on restaurant markers displays location details and enables navigation to detailed restaurant information.
+The application is built with robust libraries for form handling, data fetching, and validation, ensuring a smooth and reliable user experience.

 ## Table of Contents